A View On Cities > Washington > Washington Attractions > Air & Space Museum

 History

 The history of the National Air and Space Museum started in 1946, when Congress created the National Air Museum as a part of the Smithsonian Institution.
-It was first located in the Arts & Industries building at the Mall and later in the Washington Armory, currently home to the National Museum of African Art.
+It was first located in the Arts & Industries building at the Mall and later in the Washington Armory.

 Thematic Exhibition Galleries

-The museum is divided into 23 thematic exhibition galleries with names such as 'Milestones of Flight', 'Pioneers of Flight', 'Aviation in WWII' and 'Space Race'.
-Besides displaying the planes and space modules, the museum also includes interactive exhibits as well as the 230-seat Albert Einstein planetarium and the Langley IMAX theater where you can watch breathtaking movies on a five storey high screen.
+The museum is divided into twenty-two thematic exhibition galleries with names such as ‘Milestones of Flight’, ‘Early Flight’, ‘Aviation in WWII’ and ‘Space Race’.
+Besides displaying the planes and space modules, the museum also includes interactive exhibits as well as the 230-seat Albert Einstein planetarium and the Langley IMAX theater where you can watch breathtaking movies on a five-story-high screen.

 Garber Restoration Facility